-Practicing Perfection Institute CEO Tim Autrey, in his Monday Morning Mindset entitled: Your Grand Opportunity to Serve, challenged his readers to simply ask, “How can I help?” the next time anyone comes to them with an issue, or a challenge.
+Practicing Perfection Institute CEO Tim Autrey, in his Monday Morning Mindset today entitled: Your Grand Opportunity to Serve, challenged his readers to simply ask, “How can I help?” the next time anyone comes to them with an issue or challenge.

 So, here goes, here’s how I think I can help…

 As the pandemic continues to spread around the world, most of us are seeing disruption to our personal lives and where and how we work.
 In the past, most companies were hesitant to allow flexible work arrangements for their employees.
 However, those same companies are now all-in and experiencing positive benefits to productivity and performance in this challenging work environment.

 Specifically, those who work in a hospital – the true heroes during this challenging time.
 What are they feeling relative to productivity and performance?

 What I am most concerned about is where their mindset is as the mental fatigue associated with all the uncertainty in their world swirls around their work environment.